Some new perspectives on d-orthogonal polynomials

-Later on we will give a new characterization of the d-quasi-orthogonality which is closely related to our previous one and further, it could be also regarded as the d-analogue of Al-Salam-Chihara's characterization for classical OPS.
-The inspection of $UL$ decomposition of Jacobi matrix, reveals a glimpse on the kernel polynomials.
-Accordingly, the sequence of polynomials generated by the matrix $LU$ is d-quasi-orthogonal of order one with respect to that generated by $UL$.
-We defer further details concerning Darboux transformation to Section \ref{sec:lu}, where we prove some amazing results and we recall here the definition and the only characterization exists in the literature at the time of writing.
+The inspection of $UL$ decomposition of lower Hessenberg matrix bellow, reveals a glimpse on kernel polynomials.
+Accordingly, the sequence of polynomials generated by the matrix $LU$ is $d$-quasi-orthogonal of order one with respect to that generated by $UL$.
+We defer further details concerning Darboux transformation and quasi-orthogonality to Section \ref{sec:lu} and \ref{sec:kern}, respectively.

-\begin{definition} \cite{Maronid} A sequence $\left\{ P_{n}\right\} _{n\geq 0}$ is said $d$-quasi-orthogonal of order $s$ with respect to the form $\mathcal{U} =\left( u_{0},...,u_{d-1}\right) ^{T}$, if for every $0\leq r \leq d-1$, there exist $s_{r }\geq 0$ and $\sigma _{r }\geq s_{r }$ integers such that
+\begin{definition} \cite{Maronid} A sequence $\left\{ P_{n}\right\} _{n\geq 0}$ is said $d$-quasi-orthogonal of order $l$ with respect to the form $\mathcal{U} =\left( u_{0},...,u_{d-1}\right) ^{T}$, if for every $0\leq t \leq d-1$, there exist $l_{t}\geq 0$ and $s _{t}\geq l_{t }$ integers such that

-for every $0\leq r \leq d-1$.
-We put $s=\underset{0\leq r \leq d-1}{\max }s_{r }$. \end{definition}
+for every $0\leq t \leq d-1$.
+We put $l=\underset{0\leq t \leq d-1}{\max }l_{t}$. \end{definition}

-Unfortunately, some characterizations of the d-quasi-orthogonality are proved by Maroni \cite{Maronid} subject to some relations only between regular forms.
+Unfortunately, some characterizations of the $d$-quasi-orthogonality proved by Maroni \cite{Maronid} subject to some relations only between forms.
 In the usual orthogonality, we emphasize that an OPS is also quasi-orthogonal of order $l$ with respect to another regular form, if and only if it is a linear combination of $l$ terms of the corresponding sequence of the second form.
-The latter has been generalized to the d-orthogonality as follows
+The latter has been generalized to the $d$-orthogonality as follows

 \begin{proposition} \cite{Sadek2} For any two $d$-OPS's $\left\{ P_{n}\right\} _{n\geq 0}$ and $\left\{ Q_{n}\right\} _{n\geq 0}$ relative to $\mathcal{U}$ and $\mathcal{V}$, respectively, the following are equivalent